 “Bring it on!”

 Mukesh was silent for what felt like an eternity.
-Then in response to the challenge, the group saw shadows of approaching figures through the opaque force field of the ritual circle.
+Then in response to the challenge, the group saw the shadow of an approaching figure through the opaque force field of the ritual circle.
 Marko looked over at the others.
-They nodded in silent agreement and wordlessly moved closer together, dropping into defensive stances.
+They nodded in silent agreement and wordlessly moved closer together, in a tight circle facing outwards, dropping into defensive stances.